Satō–Kishi–Abe family: Masashi Adachi

 Masashi Adachi (阿達 雅志 Adachi Masashi, b.
 September 27, 1959) is a Japanese politician who serves as a member of the House of Councillors and as a State Minister for Internal Affairs and Communications.

 Adachi was born in Sakyo-ku, Kyoto, and grew up in Fukui, Sakai, and Takatsuki.
-He graduated from the University of Tokyo and joined Sumitomo Corporation in 1983, where he worked on rail car exports to the United States.
-He obtained an MCJ and LLM from the New York University School of Law in 1993, and became qualified as a lawyer in New York.
-He thereafter worked in the legal department of Sumitomo, and in the executive office of its Chinese subsidiary.
-He left Sumitomo in 2000, and thereafter worked for his father-in-law Shinji Sato 2003 to 2004.
+He graduated from the University of Tokyo and joined Sumitomo Corporation in 1983, where he worked on railcar exports to the United States.
+He obtained an MCJ and LLM from the New York University School of Law in 1993 and became qualified as a lawyer in New York.
+He thereafter worked in the legal department of Sumitomo and in the executive office of its Chinese subsidiary.
+He left Sumitomo in 2000 and thereafter worked for his father-in-law, Shinji Satō, from 2003 to 2004.
 He then worked for the law firm of Paul Weiss in Tokyo from 2004 to 2014.

 He ran as a Liberal Democratic Party candidate for the House of Councillors in the 2007 election but lost.
 He joined the law school faculty of Nihon University as an adjunct professor in 2008.
 He again ran as an LDP candidate in the 2010 House of Councillors election and lost.

-He finally entered the House of Councillors as a runner-up after Yukari Sato resigned in December 2014 to run in the 2014 Japanese general election, and won re-election in the 2016 House of Councillors election.
+He finally entered the House of Councillors as a runner-up after Yukari Satō resigned in December 2014 to run in the 2014 Japanese general election and won re-election in the 2016 House of Councillors election.

 He was appointed as a vice-minister for the Cabinet Office and Ministry of Land, Infrastructure, Transport and Tourism in 2018 under Prime Minister Shinzo Abe.